-Litchfield was wrong to fear women students as he did, and believe it was ‘the beginning of the end’ for Cambridge.
+It’s a shame that Litchfield feared that by awarding women students their degrees, it was ‘the beginning of the end’ for Cambridge.
 After all, it was because of the women’s success in final examinations that teaching standards were raised across the University.
-This year Cambridge University celebrates beginnings: ‘The Rising Tide’ exhibitions, events and talks will mark 150 years of women at Cambridge, from 1869-2019.
-The future looks bright.
+This year Cambridge celebrates beginnings: ‘The Rising Tide’ exhibitions, events and talks will mark 150 years of women at Cambridge, from 1869-2019.

 © Ann Kennedy Smith, 14 July 2019.
 All rights reserved.